krishna-gramener/github-screenshots/README.md

 # 📸 GitHub Screenshot Action

-A GitHub Action that captures screenshots of websites and web applications.
+A lightweight GitHub Action that captures screenshots of websites and web applications using modern libraries.

 ## What This Action Does

-1. Takes screenshots of specified URL paths
+1. Takes screenshots of specified URL paths (both local and external URLs)
-2. Automatically starts a built-in HTTP server for local paths when needed
+2. Automatically starts a minimal HTTP server for local paths when needed
 3. Saves screenshots to specified output paths in multiple formats (WebP, PNG, JPEG)
-4. Works in any GitHub workflow
+4. Works in any GitHub workflow with minimal configuration

 ## Basic Usage